 Tent camping is a relaxable and enjoyable outdoor adventure.
 Gazing at the stars and cooking over a campfire and hiking through the woods are experiences that would take you away from the daily grind.
 But one thing that can ruin your camping tour is having condensation in your tent.
 Now have you experienced waking up with moisture on the inside of your Flysheet?
 Everyone would have experience tent condensation.
 Condensation in your tent becomes a highly unpleasant resting place.
-For a wanderlust traveller, it is one of the unavoidable consequences of Camping and backpacking with a tent.
+For a wanderlust traveler, it is one of the unavoidable consequences of Camping and backpacking with a tent.

 However, condensation is a natural process that occurs with all tents in both double and single-wall tents.
 Read on to know a lot more about the causes of tent condensation and how to prevent condensation in our tent.
 Go ahead.

 1. What causes tent condensation?